Sabrina Bartlett: Career

 Bartlett landed her first major role in The Passing Bells, a 2014 BBC One World War I television drama.
 She had a guest role in the Doctor Who series 8 episode "Robot of Sherwood".
 She played the recurring roles of Sophia and Keren Smith in Da Vinci's Demons and Poldark respectively.

 In 2016, Bartlett appeared in the sixth season finale of the HBO series Game of Thrones, "The Winds of Winter" as a member of House Frey, then revealed to be Arya Stark in disguise.
 She starred as Princess Isabella in the first season of the History series Knightfall.

 Bartlett was cast as Abigail Turner in the 2019 third season of Victoria.
 The following year, Bartlett appeared as Siena Rosso, an opera singer with a clandestine relationship with Jonathan Bailey's character Anthony Bridgerton in the Netflix historical fiction series Bridgerton.

 In 2021, she was cast as Mariette in The Larkins, the eldest of the Larkins children, whom Catherine Zeta-Jones played in the previous adaptation.
 She revealed in 2022 that she would not be returning for the second series and her character was replaced by Joelle Rae.
 It was later revealed that Bartlett lodged a formal complaint against co-star Tok Stephen, but it was not upheld, leading to her departure.

+In 2023, she played Constance Neville She Stoops to Conquer by Oliver Goldsmith at the Orange Tree Theatre, Richmond.